Co-founder at Movinhand & Enrollhand

 1. Earn the trust of your prospective families

+By looking at enrollment funnels, you will learn that events play a role in the consideration stage of a funnel.
 A social event where families can meet the faculty and see the school is great for forging a relationship of trust with the community.

 Here, Florida Technical College used Facebook to promote their Summer Social event.